 If the logger is configured to support fast (sub-second) measurement periods for the selected mode, the < period> must correspond to an exact frequency in Hz, to the nearest millisecond.
 Permitted values are further constrained to a supported subset of sample rates, which may be determined via the availablefastperiods parameter described below.
-See also Convert Hz to milliseconds.
+See also Tips for system integrators.